 If you’re coming on a weekend, there will be a wait at World Famous.
 We put our names on the list and headed to the bar.
 It was while seated at the bar that I turned to my left and saw the bright blue ocean water through the large, open windows of the restaurant.
 I live near the ocean, so you’d think I’d become accustomed to that view, but I haven’t.

 We were seated about 30 minutes later at a table facing the windows so we could continue enjoying the view.
 When our server set down the steaming hot bowls of cioppino, we were excited.
 It’s a smaller portion than we’ve had at other restaurants, but it was seriously good.
-Plenty of fish and seafood in a savory, but not overly salted broth.
+Plenty of fresh fish and seafood in a savory, but not overly salted broth.
 Two pieces of thick, toasted bread accompanied the cioppino.

 Pro Tip: World Famous does take reservations, so if you don’t have time to wait, that’s a helpful option.
 I’ll admit, however, that we were in no rush and enjoyed waiting in the bar, chatting with the bartender, and generally enjoying the PB vibes.